DannyuNDos/SynthV2-Korean-Tweaks/README.md

 This script borrows Mandarin phonemes to aid the Korean pronunciation.

 The options to tweak vowels override the "mouth opening" parameter.

+This script is guaranteed to work on only the standalone version of SynthV Studio 2.
+On the VSTi version, this script may suffer from compatibility issues.